nana-4/materia-theme/.github/ISSUE_TEMPLATE/question.md

 name: Question
 about: Ask a question related to this project
 title: ''
-labels: ''
+labels: question
 assignees: ''

 ---

-**Reporter Info**
+**Questioner Info**
 <!--
-Please provide the following information as much as possible.
+Please provide the following information *as much as possible* if your question is technical.
-To check your GTK3 version, run: "pkg-config --modversion gtk+-3.0" -->
+To check your GTK3 version, run: `gtk-launch --version` -->

 - Materia version: